Kinetic Ferromagnetism and Topological Magnons of the Hole-Doped Kitaev Spin Liquid

 with $\langle{}..\rangle$ the expectation value with respect to $|\Psi(j,t)\rangle$ and $(x, y)$ denoting the lattice coordinates.
 Note that $j_{s}(x,t)$ is obtained by summing over all the sites belonging to the $x$-th column, namely, summing over allowed $k_y$.
 Additionally, we also keep track of the charge current

 where $n^h_{j}=1-\mathcal{P}\sum_{s}c^{\dag}_{j,s}c^{}_{j,s}\mathcal{P}$ is the occupancy of holes.

 The simulations for the dynamics are performed on YC3 cylinders, and the results are shown in Fig.~\ref{fig:realtime}.
-We observe a distinct difference in the spin currents between the [001] and [111] ordered states.
+We observe a distinct difference in the spin currents between the [001] and [111] ordered states, as evidenced by the leftmost boundary columns in Figs.~\ref{fig:realtime}(b) and \ref{fig:realtime}(e), respectively.
 The spin current in the [001] ordered state shows very little dynamics, as indicated by its small magnitude of $j_{s} \sim 10^{-4}$ in Fig.~\ref{fig:realtime}(b).
 It can be attributed to the absence of distinct boundary modes and the almost vanishing velocity of magnon modes.
 In stark contrast, for the [111] direction $j_{s}(x,t)$ exhibits a strong and long-live signal in the leftmost boundary as expected for a localized surface excitation.
 Note that Eq.~\eqref{eq:Psij} unavoidably involves excitations related to bulk magnon bands, which explains why the boundary spin current can leak into the bulk.
 We have checked that the magnetic field-induced topological FM in the [111] direction~\cite{Joshi2018,McClarty2018} shows a very similar response confirming the presence of chiral magnons.

-The charge current for the [001] and [111] ordered states are very similar, see Figs.~\ref{fig:realtime}(d) and (f), respectively.
-This is consistent with our parton mean-field theory, which suggests that the holon part Hamiltonian corresponding to the spin-wave theory (SWT) for both the [001] and [111] ordered states is nearly identical.
+The charge current for the [001] and [111] ordered states are very similar, see Figs.~\ref{fig:realtime}(c) and (f), respectively.
+This is consistent with our parton mean-field theory.
+Both the [001] and [111] ordered states give rise to similar short-range FM spin correlations (see Supplementary Note 3), which suggests that the holon Hamiltonians are similar.\\